 FED Cape Town

-Published local topographical photocards.
+Published local topographical and ethnographical photocards.
 Not likely to be Friedrich Eyfried of Düsseldorf who used the same initials.

 I do not think this is Frederick Hartmann.

 French publisher of cards of photographs some of which are attributed to Stebbing

 rather sentimental drawings of children; the B is a little smaller than the GF, suggesting that it represents the place rather than being part of the name.

 GGMB in four-leafed clover